 Do you ever get heartburn?
-The surprising thing, heartburn is an indication (and a symptom) that you are lacking in stomach acid – AKA you most likely have low stomach acid.
-Now, how is this possible?
-I shall break it down for you.
+The surprising thing, heartburn is a symptom that you are lacking in stomach acid.
+You most likely have low stomach acid and are experiencing acid reflux.
+There are no symptoms of heartburn because heartburn itself is a symptom of acid reflux (Lipski, E., 2015).

 First, we begin with the configuration of the esophagus and the stomach.
-The esophagus and the stomach are joined together by the Lower Esophageal Sphincter (LES), this sphincter should only open under two circumstances; 1) Food/drink is entering into the stomach (the chewing and swallowing of nutrients), 2) the release of gas from the stomach.
+The esophagus and the stomach are joined together by the lower esophageal sphincter (LES), this sphincter should only open under two circumstances; 1) Food/drink is entering into the stomach (the chewing and swallowing of nutrients), 2) the release of gas from the stomach (Enders, G., 2015) (Lipski, E., 2015).

 The main role of acid in the stomach is to break down food.
 With too little acid, food cannot be properly broken down and therefore it ferments.
-Fermentation brings about Intra-abdominal Pressure (IAP), resulting in gas and that leads to the opening of the LES – thus welcoming acid reflux and the symptom of heartburn.
-Unlike the stomach, which is coated in mucus, the esophagus does not have a protective coating for its cell lining.
+Fermentation brings about intra-abdominal pressure (IAP), resulting in gas and that leads to the opening of the LES – thus welcoming acid reflux and the symptom of heartburn.
+Unlike the stomach, which is coated in mucus, the esophagus does not have a protective coating for its cell lining (Lipski, E., 2015).

 IAP can also be agitated by the consumption of the Standard American Diet.
-Included are processed foods, foods high in fructose (when things get really bad even fruits – especially for individuals who are intolerant/have trouble breaking down fructose) andcarbohydrates.
-These foods ferment very quickly, feeding bad bacteria in the stomach and, with low acid in the stomach they more easily produce gas, hence stimulating the LES to open and acid to splash into the esophagus.
+Included are processed foods, foods high in fructose (when things get really bad even fruits – especially for individuals who are intolerant/have trouble breaking down fructose) and carbohydrates.
+These foods ferment very quickly, feeding bad bacteria in the stomach and, with low acid in the stomach they more easily produce gas, hence stimulating the LES to open and acid to splash into the esophagus (eds.
+Sharma, P., et al., 2018).

 A good place to start to heal is to reduce the consumption of foods/drinks that relax the LES.
 This includes…